-Studio portraits are great because you can control the lighting and other factors in the environment to create a high-quality image.
+Studio portraits are great because I can control the lighting and other factors in the environment to create a high-quality image.
 But they can be a bit boring with the same old backdrop.
 I enjoy using Photoshop to create an alternate background.
-It’s not easy, though.
-If all you do is cut out the figures and paste them on a background, it looks pretty bad.
 First there's the technical challenge of making a clean mask.
+How this goes depends on the clarity of the edges.
 Elements such as flying hair are time consuming.
 Then, once I have an idea for the background, I have to figure out how it's going to work in terms of light, color, perspective, and blending.
-Each of the following re-imagined photos took many hours.
 All photos Copyright 2016 Alice Gebura All Rights Reserved.
-These images may not be “borrowed” or used elsewhere.